jinitsuga/Manejate/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-You can test the app in its deployed version here -link to app- , or if you wanna run it locally you can clone the repo and run `npm install` to make sure all dependencies are in order.
+You can test the app in its deployed version here https://find-open.vercel.app/, (better if you test it on a cellphone as it needs geolocation to work properly) or if you wanna run it locally you can clone the repo and run `npm install` to make sure all dependencies are in order.

 NOTE: Keep in mind that if you run the project locally, you'll need to use your own API key to make use of the google maps API.

-Then, run the development server:
+Then, run the development server which will probably use Port 3000:

 ```bash
 npm run dev